First published 17 April

 Looking to buy?

-If you had already exchanged contracts on a new home and your completion was delayed due to coronavirus, all lenders are offering mortgage offer extensions for three months – and some, such as Barclays, for up to six months.
-You will need to disclose any change in circumstances though, such as a fall in income due to being furloughed.
+If you had agreed an exchange date on a property purchase that was delayed due to coronavirus, some lenders are offering an extension on mortgage offers – sometimes up to six months.
+But it is a mixed picture.
+You must also disclose any change in circumstances since then, such as a fall in income due to being furloughed.

 Looking to remortgage?

-Remember, if you don’t take any action, you’ll usually be automatically reverted onto your lender’s standard variable rate (SVR) when your existing deal ends.
+Remember, if you don’t take any action, you’ll be automatically reverted onto your lender’s standard variable rate (SVR) when your current deal ends.
 An SVR could work out significantly more expensive than your current monthly repayment.

 Looking for a mortgage payment holiday?